SavannaPisc/MobileArchitecturalDecisions/Selection of in-app accessibility aids.md

 In each ADR file, write these sections: -->
 # Scenario 2

-# Decision Title: Selection of offline capabilities and data synchronization mechanisms
+# Decision Title: Selection of In-app Accessibility Features

 ## Status